marimeireles/twitter-scrapper/README.md

 This code does the same that the one before it.
 I've used Pandas to treat the data and I chose the timezones that returned more responses in my previous test to run the sentiment analysis using VADER tool.

 By observing the box plot we can see that all timezones of the US and Canada have a more positive result, with the Pacific Time having a score of about 0.125, the Eastern Time 0.065 and Central Time with the highest rate of 0.250 in a 1.00 scale.
 London also had a positive result with an average score of 0.250.
 Brasília had the lowest score -0.375 and a big data variation with many positive results out of the curve.
-Madri did great on the sentiment analyses with an average of 0.250.
+Madri did great on the sentiment analysis with an average of 0.250.
 Amsterdam had a lot of data variation and had a neutral score.
 Paris also had a neutral score and well distributed data, which means that there are more or less the same number of people talking positive and negative things about OSS.
 Bern had a neutral average score, but there are more people talking negative things about OSS than there are talking positive things.
 New Delhi kept a positive rate but had a neutral score, which means that even though their users used some positive language to talk about OSS most of them used a language classsified as neutral.

 Even though Brasilia, Paris and Bern have shown some negative reactions and talk about OSS, there is much more positive reactions related to OSS.
 The big data variation that Brasília shown has nothing to do with the language, I've manually checked the Brazilian-Portuguse json file, which is where I extract the data from and there isn't enough information to create such a big variation.
 I believe that, unfortunatly, there is a lot of negative reactions when people are talking about OSS in Brasília timezone.

 ### Sentiment Analysis of Twitter Users Discussing About OSS by Language

-#### English Language analyses
+#### English Language analysis

 I imagined it would also be interesting to analyze data paying attention to what languages users used.
 I wondered that I could make interesting connections between how users communicate in their own languages and how they communicate in English and this is the code I've used to create a histogram to visualize what's happening: